11 Neurotransmitter Action: Ionotropic Receptors

 GABA and Glycine cause IPSPs by opening chloride channels that increase chloride permeability across the membrane

 GABA and glycine receptors are chloride channels.
-Since an increase chloride permeability across the membrane is inhibitory, the binding of GABA or glycine to their respective ionotropic receptor will cause inhibition.
+Since an increase in chloride permeability across the membrane is inhibitory, the binding of GABA or glycine to their respective ionotropic receptor will cause inhibition.

 Ionotropic Receptors Cause Postsynaptic Potentials